 |Protein Type:||Organic chicken, organic chicken liver|

 Purina goes above and beyond with this recipe and exclusively uses organic meat and vegetables.
 The first ingredient is organic free-range chicken raised without any antibiotics or growth hormones.

 Every can of food also bears the USDA Certified Organic Seal.
 So, you can rest assured in knowing that your dog isn’t ingesting any produce grown with synthetic fertilizers and pesticides.
-It also doesn’t contain any artificial flavors or preservatives, and it’s free of corn, wheat, soy, and poultry by-product.
+It also doesn’t contain any artificial flavors or preservatives, and it’s free of corn, wheat, soy, and poultry by-products.

 However, organic recipes do come with some caveats.
 First, this recipe is a relatively expensive wet dog food.
-Since it doesn’t contain any preservatives, it can’t stay out in room temperature for more than a couple of hours.
+Since it doesn’t contain any preservatives, it can’t stay out at room temperature for more than a couple of hours.